This article explains how using Fifty + Audiense you can push advertising directly to addressable audiences.

 This can take 24-72 hours depending on the system

-Step 2: Fill in the details we need to process the request
+Step 2: A short Typeform will pop-up on your screen; fill in the details we need to process the request.

 Step 3: Fifty.io onboard the segment into their system and create lookalikes.
 Just before doing this step, we will organize a 3 party call with Fifty to clarify the process and confirm the details